“Knowledge is power. Information is liberating. Education is the premise of progress, in every society, in every family.” – Kofi Annan

 Political regimes change, markets shift, technology advances, customers grow older – the only thing you know for sure is that your business has to adapt, easily and often, if you want to remain profitable.
-The well publicized stories of Kodak and Blackberry illustrate that even the mighty can fall – and that small business is not immune.
-Your favorite neighbourhood bookseller, video store, or coffee shop may have succumbed to the same fate.
+The well publicized stories of Kodak and BlackBerry illustrate that even the mighty can fall – and that small business is not immune.
+Your favourite neighbourhood bookseller, video store, or coffee shop may have succumbed to the same fate.
 The difference, however, is that small businesses do not need a huge market share to survive.
-Many booksellers and video stores are still thriving today.
+Many booksellers and coffee shops are still thriving today.
 Why?
 They have a deep understanding of what their customers value and a nimbleness that enables them to change to meet client demands.

 Your clients may be happy today, but what systems and processes can you install to ensure you keep them happy in the future?
 Assuming you haven’t created and filled a “Mind Reader” position on your organization chart yet, you must ask your clients what they want, ask them again, and then ask them in a different way.
 Do it routinely, frequently and systematically, and the time investment easily pays for itself.
 In case you are concerned about wasting the client’s time, remember that clients (like all human beings) generally appreciate being listened to.
 Those who don’t will opt not to participate, which identifies exactly how important you are to them – and tells you there’s an issue that needs immediate attention.

 Regular performance evaluations with your clients are a great way to find out what they think of you.
 Depending on your industry and the scope of work, one cleverly arranged phone call a year between your sales rep and your client may be enough to secure the business today and in the future.
 For larger contracts and more complex offerings, develop a deeper strategy that targets a cross-section of individuals in an organization, from senior leadership to line workers.
 To learn more about the do-it-yourself approach to client review meetings, see “The Account Review Meeting”.